Rishabhc711/Rishabhc711/README.md

 I'm a pre-final year undergraduate student at DTU, Delhi.

-zap Fun fact: Vowpalwabbit makes Reinforcement Learning Real, GenRL makes Reinforcement Learning Easy and QuaRL makes Reinforcement Learning green
-I'm also the maintainer and co-creator of GenRL Connect with me:
-Here are some ideas to get you started:

 - 🔭 2021 Goals: Contribute more to Open Source projects
 - 🌱 I’m a constant learner
 - 👯 I’m looking to collaborate with researchers and contributors to extend the boundaries of AI and ML